mrdoob/three.js/threejs/lessons/threejs-scenegraph.md

 // Turns both axes and grid visible on/off
 // dat.GUI requires a property that returns a bool
 // to decide to make a checkbox so we make a setter
-// can getter for `visible` which we can tell dat.GUI
+// and getter for `visible` which we can tell dat.GUI
 // to look at.
 class AxisGridHelper {
   constructor(node, units = 10) {